 | NV 361.
 I swear this was terrifying at night.
 November, 2024 |

 We did arrive safely, not quite sure if we were going to spend that night with our hosts or at a local motel that one Yelp review referred to as "Norman Bates scary."
 We thankfully did not have to find out what that meant, and spent the night on the couch after some stargazing and exploring our hosts' underground library.
-The lack of light pollution and
+As always, I was stunned by the view of the night sky when there was no light pollution.

-We talked with our hosts quite a bit about life in Gabbs.
-They were my partner's great uncle and aunt, and they were constantly on the road.
-They spent about half of the year driving to visit friends, preferring to hole up in Gabbs in the more temperate seasons, leaving mainly during winter and summer.
-For them, the remoteness was peaceful, and it was where my partner's great aunt and grandmother grew up.
+Our hosts were my partner's great uncle and aunt, we talked with them quite a bit about life in Gabbs.
+They were constantly on the road spending about half of the year driving to visit friends.
+They preferred to hole up in Gabbs in the more temperate seasons, leaving mainly during winter and summer.
+For them, the remoteness was peaceful, and there was a family tie.
+My partner's great aunt and grandmother grew up there.

 Gabbs was founded around a magnesium mine in 1941, when demand for the mineral was high due to World War II.
-Though demand dropped off sharply after the end of the war, operations in the mine continued, and the town was built up with a library and a k-12 high school, where my partner's grandmother attended while growing up there through the 1950s.
-She mentioned seeing nuclear blasts on the horizon growing up, likely seeing explosions from the Nevada Test Site, which operated continuously through the 1960s.
+Though demand dropped off sharply after the end of the war, operations in the mine continued, and the town was built up with a library and a K-12 high school, where my partner's grandmother attended while growing up there through the 1950s.
+She mentioned seeing nuclear blasts on the horizon, likely seeing explosions from the Nevada Test Site, which operated continuously through the 1960s.

 ![]() |